 We can’t emphasize enough, how important it is to give a specific location for your business page.
 This will help boost your SEO and help you connect the right people to your food ordering system.

 Facebook has a tool to help you invite all of your friends to like and follow your new page.
 This is the beginning of your audience.
 Once you start posting content, competitions, and offers — your small audience will share it with their friends, and you’re on the way to building a Facebook community made of local and loyal customers.

-Once you’ve built your Facebook page, you want to attract customers to order online.
+Once you have set up a Facebook page for your restaurant, you will need to attract customers to order online.
 If customers find you, make sure you’re giving them a reason to order.
 While we’ve already covered the information that your customers want to know, very often they will scroll through your posts to get a feel for your food quality, and value.
-So make sure you’re posting regularly with:
+So make sure you’re posting on Facebook regularly with:

 - Images of your food